 To ensure that the second two conditions hold, Savage suggested that consequences be maximally specific with regard to all that matters to the agent so that there be no uncertainty about how beneficial or desirable the consequence is that derives from uncertainty about the state of the world.
 It follows that the states themselves must be maximally specific, 'leaving no relevant aspect undescribed' (Savage, 1974/1954, p.
 14), for if this were not the case then there could be features of the consequences of actions that matter to the agent but which are not determined by the prevailing state.
-So when an agent regards a Savage-style action as open to them, they must take it that they can bring it about that a maximally specific consequence will obtain conditional on each maximally specific state of the world prevailing.
+It follows that when an agent regards a Savage-style action as open to them, they must take it that they can bring it about that a maximally specific consequence will obtain conditional on each maximally specific state of the world prevailing.
 This is rather different to what we colloquially understand by an action.
-When I must choose between walking to the shops or taking the bus, as in the decision problem represented by Table
+When I must choose between walking to the shops or taking the bus, as in the decision problem represented by Table 1.1, I do not do so in the light of anything like full knowledge of the consequences, in each possible state of the world, of these actions.
+My understanding of them is inevitably coarse-grained to some extent.
+It would seem then that Savage's theory is not well-suited to agents like us, who cannot typically represent decision problems in the way required for application of his theory.